A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Methods

 The Solomon and Cordeau instances are groups of established benchmarks in the OPTW literature (\cite{Vansteenwegen2011}).
 The Solomon group was originally adapted from a set of vehicle routing problems with time windows and is composed of $56$ instances, all with $100$ points of interest.
 The Cordeau group, includes $20$ instances, ranging from $48$ to $288$ points of interest.

 The Gavalas instances (\cite{Gavalas2019}) were designed to be more representative of real TTDP problems.
-In particular, their times are within a 24 hour (1440 minutes) time range and they were generated with the assumption that a tourist will give a higher value on average to a point of interest requires more time to visit, i.e. they all have a correlation between the scores and the duration of visit of each point of interest (see Figure \ref{fig:stats_visit_dur_vs_score_gavalas}).
+In particular, their times lay within a $24$-hour ($1440$ minutes) time range and they were generated with the assumption that a tourist will attach higher value, on average, to a point of interest that requires more time to visit, i.e., they all have a correlation between the scores and the duration of the visit of each point of interest (see Figure \ref{fig:stats_visit_dur_vs_score_gavalas}).
 The Gavalas group includes instances for the more general problem of Team OPTW, which can be framed as a tourist problem if we allow the tourist to use more than one day to visit the instance-region.
-Here, since we are only addressing the OPTW (and not the TOPTW), we consider only the $33$ instances for which the tourist has one day to visit.
-These instances range from from $100$ to $200$ points of interest (see Section \ref{app:instance_stats} in Appendix and \cite{ OPbook} for further characterization of all benchmark instances).
+Here, since we are only addressing the OPTW (and not the TOPTW), we consider only the $33$ Gavalas instances for which the tourist has a single day available.
+These instances range from from $100$ to $200$ points of interest (see Section \ref{app:instance_stats} in Supplementary materials and \cite{ OPbook} for further characterization of all benchmark instances).

-The distances between locations are rounded to the first decimal for the Solomon instances and to the second decimal for the Cordeau and Gavalas instances.
-For most of our analysis we focus on a subset of each of the groups, which we denote by sub-Cordeau (8 instances), sub-Solomon (12 instances) and sub-Gavalas (8 instances), a total of 28 instances (see Section \ref{subsec:experiments}).
+The distances between locations are rounded to the first decimal place for the Solomon instances and to the second decimal place for the Cordeau and Gavalas instances.
+For most of our analysis, we focus on a subset of each of the groups, which we dubbed sub-Cordeau (8 instances), sub-Solomon (12 instances) and sub-Gavalas (8 instances), making it a total of 28 instances (see Section \ref{subsec:experiments}).